Yinshangyi/video-store-consistent-hashing/README.md

 - Each node in the system (server) is assigned a position on this ring through hashing its identifier.
 - Multiple nodes can refer to one single server (they are called virtual nodes) to have a more balanced distribution of data
-- For each new data, it is also hashed to a position on the ring.
+- For each new data, a hash code is computed to be positioned on the ring.
 The data is then stored on the node that is closest in the clockwise direction. of data across nodes